 But with his lack of production, and the fact the Maple Leafs can't afford to have essentially an invisible player on the ice, and one who brings so much drama: Is this the end of Nick Robertson in a Maple Leafs uniform?

 There is something that indicates that yes, he more than likely has played his last season as a Maple Leaf.
-The consistent healthy scratches and swapping of players from Alex Steeves to Pontus Holmberg and while there haven't been any big-time successes, it's odd that Robertson is always one of the scratches.
+The consistent healthy scratches and swapping of players from Alex Steeves to Pontus Holmberg and while there haven't been any big-time successes, it's odd that Robertson is always Robertson is always one of the scratches.

 There's also the case in the preseason, where Robertson ended up getting superstar winger William Nylander injured with a careless play: